 “We are saddened by the passing of former MEAC Commissioner Ken Free and send heartfelt condolences to his family,” MEAC Commissioner-elect Sonja Stills said.
 “He was a trailblazer in the field of collegiate athletics and laid the foundation for the MEAC that we will continue to build upon.”

 Free was the first full-time commissioner of the MEAC, taking over in 1978.
-During his tenure, he was instrumental in the conference’s member institutions receiving Division I status from the NCAA, which occurred in 1980.
+During his tenure, he was instrumental in the conference’s member institutions receiving Division I status from the NCAA in 1980.
 In 1987, Free became the first African-American to be named to the NCAA Div.
 I Men’s Basketball Selection Committee.

-Free, a graduate of North Carolina A&T State University, served as commissioner of the MEAC until June 1996.
+Free, a North Carolina A&T State University graduate, served as MEAC commissioner until June 1996.
 He was inducted into the MEAC Hall of Fame in 1999.